gallimorej/thankser/README.md

 1. Set up a MongoDB instance.
 (I use a hosted MongoDB instance from [mLab](https://mlab.com/).)
 2. Deploy Thankser somewhere.
 (As you can tell, the shared Thanker setup is in [Heroku](https://www.heroku.com/).)
-3. Create the `/ty` slash command in your workspace like you would in for the [Shared Thankser](#shared-thankser) setup.
+3. Create the `/ty` slash command in your workspace like you would for the [Shared Thankser](#shared-thankser) setup.

+If you need more information to get your own Thankser configuration up and running, reach out and I'll try to help.

 ## Usage